RyanKennon/okta-mfa-adaptive-authentication/README.md

 ### 1) Enroll Okta Verify

+Confirming Okta Verify is active as an authenticator makes it available as a valid factor across the org.
+Without this step, no policy referencing Okta Verify can actually be satisfied, since the authenticator itself has to be enabled before it can be enrolled or used during sign-in.

 1. Open the **Security** tab then go to **Authenticators**
 2. Go to the **Setup** tab then to the right of **Okta Verify** confirm the **Status** says **Active**
 3. If it says **Inactive** click the **Actions** dropdown and select **Activate**